DIP Financing: Structuring Roll-Overs, Cross-Collateralization, Priming Liens, Junior DIP Financing and More

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss challenging issues in debtor in possession (DIP) financing that are most often the subject of contentious negotiations between DIP lenders and other secured creditors, as well as to intense scrutiny by bankruptcy judges.
-The program will look at roll-overs, cross-collateralization, priming liens, super-priority claims on avoidance actions, lien waivers, and junior DIP financing.
-The panel will discuss current case law as well as practicing tips for counsel that represent DIP lenders, other secured lenders and debtors.
+This CLE webinar will discuss challenging issues in debtor-in-possession (DIP) financing that are most often the subject of contentious negotiations between DIP lenders and other secured creditors, as well as the subject of intense scrutiny by bankruptcy judges.

 - Rollover of pre-petition secured debt

 - Liens or super-priority claims on avoidance actions

 - Releases and waivers of challenges to liens and other future borrowings